🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Summer is a very popular time for the North European and Northern American visitors escaping their freezing winters.

-From January to March the region experience many rain filled nights and majestic sun shower days with most visitors taking the time to go to the rivers and waterholes to experience a true tropical rainforest experience.
-Visitor also flock to the reef where the days are usually still in full sun due to the coastal weather patterns.
+From January to March the region has many rainy nights and bright sun-showers.
+Most visitors go to the rivers and waterholes for a true tropical rainforest experience.
+Others head to the reef, which usually stays sunny thanks to coastal weather.

 The reef is at its best in these month with zero winds and the clearest visibility experienced over the entire year.